1- A DISTURBING DRAWING

 “Jake,” Mr. Clift said.
 “Your mom also told me you’ve been having nightmares…” Mr. Clift trailed off and looked at Jake.
 Jake understood that this meant he was supposed to give a response.
 But what Mr. Clift had said didn’t make any sense.
 He went into his head and consulted his mental directories, but everything came up blank.

 Suddenly, he needed to get out of the small office.
 Like immediately.
 “I… I think I have to get to my next class,” he said.
 But it was too late.
 His body had already frozen.
-This sometimes happened when too many things filled up his head.
-His circuits got overloaded.
+His circuits were overloaded.
 He needed to slow things down and find a focus point before he locked up completely.
-Jake tried to count in his head.
-He pulled his knees to his chest, rocking lightly back and forth.
+Jake pulled his knees to his chest, rocking lightly back and forth.
 He focused on the colored cards.
 There was a feeling word for each color.
 Mr. Clift was teaching him – programming him – that if you could put words to what you were feeling, you would gain some control over those feelings.
-If Jake could find the right words for what he felt, if he could name it, the other strategies would help him control it, or at least not be overcome by his feelings and freeze up.
+If Jake could find the right word for what he felt, if he could name it, he would have power over it, and his body would unlock.
 All these things were strategies Mr. Clift had taught him, and sometimes they worked.

 But sometimes they didn’t, and Jake would just ride it out until his muscles loosened up.